Karl P Walsh a Short Biography

 When it was explained to me in quite certain terms by my mother that I was not “ a musician” but “on the dole” that same family friend suggested I might be better off studying performance at Bretton Hall.
 At that point I had a part time job as a pig man.
 I stank.
 It seemed like a good idea.

 I got my degree from Bretton alongside a host of dreamers like myself who all left the establishment determined to change the world and form their own theatre companies.
 I didn’t care.
 I was still in a band.

 Back in Manchester we moved into a shared house and played ‘the toilets’ for several years before Kev the guitarist pointed out that he lived next door to Factory Records.
 We gave them a demo.
-Tony Wilson left a message with the prostitute who live in the flat above that he wanted to make an album with us and so began my professional career as a musician.
+Tony Wilson left a message with the girl who lived in the flat above that he wanted to make an album with us and so began my professional career as a musician.

 We toured the country and then the world and met some amazing people.
 Sometimes it was impossible and sometimes we felt blessed.
 Then the band split up.

 Adrift, I sold the house bought a Harley and on a whim I asked my best friend Pauline to come with me to the Mediterranean.
 Pauline had been a singer too, she had been ‘dumped’ by her ex… who was also a drummer.
 She lived in Chorlton too… She said yes.
 She hated motorcycles.
 We fell in love.

 Pauline and I got married and bought a farmhouse in Brittany.
 We lived with the spiders and the rats until I had converted the barn and she could teach Pilates to the ex pats and I could start writing music again.
 I wrote a new album and then, a novel.

 Brittany is very quiet, it is very peaceful, beautiful but very, very quiet.